harrythegemini/GU-ANLY-580-FALL-2021/github-setup.md

 # Github Setup

 This course will be conducted primarily through Github.
-Materials will be posted to Canvas, but please treat *this* repository as your single source of truth, with the syllabus (README.md) as your starting point.
+Materials will be posted to Canvas, but please treat *this* repository as your source of truth, with the syllabus (README.md) as your starting point.
 It will contain up-to-date links to all lectures, labs, assignments, exams, and reading material.
 To submit assignments, exams, and projects, each student will create a private fork of this repository and then add the instructor as a *collaborator*.
 Please follow the instructions below to get setup.
-If you are a Windows user, it is highly recommended that you install VirtualBox and interact with this course on a unix based OS; all examples involving shell commands are unix specific.
+If you are a Windows user, we recommend you install VirtualBox and interact with this course on a unix based OS; all examples involving shell commands are unix specific.
 Also note that these instructions are specific to those running MacOS; it is assumed that if you're running Linux you can translate these instructions to your specific distribution (contact the instructor if you need assistance).

-1. Determine if you have brew installed
+1. Determine if you have the package manager Homebrew installed

-    	$ brew --version
+    	$ which brew

-    If this results in an error you will need to install it (step 2).
-If the above command returns a version, skip to step 3.
+    If this command does not return anything you will need to install brew (step 2).
+If the above command returns a filepath, skip to step 3.

 2. Install Homebrew (MacOS package manager):

     	$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-3. Install git via Homebrew
+3. If you don't have git installed (to check issue `$ which git`), install git via Homebrew

     	$ brew update && brew install git